seantywork/seantywork/README.md

 I am uploading some none-dev-related matters onto [Medium.com](https://medium.com/@seantywork),

-Some other places for fun are

-[RootMe](https://www.root-me.org/): One of the most intriguing and challenging CTFs

-[HackTheBox](https://app.hackthebox.com/): Same goes for this one!

 Added to all, I also have a [Linkedin](https://www.linkedin.com/in/sean-taehoon-yoon/) account, but s**t is hardly given to it.